mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 Transceiver 5km (improved), Visual Spectrum Sensor, Voder Speaker, Wireless Data Link

 **Steward Droid**
-Replacing a qualified starship steward or all- around household butler, the Steward Droid is a humanoid robot designed to interact with people and food.
+Replacing a qualified starship steward or all-around household butler, the Steward Droid is a humanoid robot designed to interact with people and food.
 It is a relative short and thin robot with long arms designed to reach high